Thoughtfulmonkey/switchoffai/src/docs/Not-Consuming-AI/index.md

 ## Searching before 2023

 Generative AI content began to emerge around 2022 to 2023.
-If you use a search that includes a date filter, you can restrict the search to before 2023 to filter out almost all of the correctly classified AI content.
+If you use a search that includes a date filter, you can restrict the search to before 2023 to filter out almost all the correctly classified AI content.

 This is a drastic option, because you'll exclude all of the latest information.
 However, if the thing you're searching for existed before 2023, you might still find the result you need.